May 20, 2022

 The steps above require a lot of work, so if you’ve made it this far, congratulations.
 It’s hard enough to find a product you care about.
 It’s even more difficult to find a product you care about that people will actually buy.

-Make sure that your host has the ability to scale as your store grows, and supports a WordPress installation, as we’ll be using this CMS to build out your store.
+Make sure that your host has the ability to scale as your store grows, and supports a WordPress installation, as we’ll be using this CMS to build your store.

 If you’re still stuck on naming your store and coming up with a domain name, then spend some time with the questions below: